Mike Schmidt Baseball Cards are not as popular as they should be.

 1975 Topps Mini

-While rarer, the 1975 minis just aren’t as popular.
+While rarer, the 1975 mini topps mike schmidt baseball cards just aren’t as popular.
 You can grab an 8 for aroun $100.
 While 9s go for slightly under $800

 1977 Venezuela League Stickers

-This another rare Latin American card of Mike Schmidt.
-This card uses the same design as his 1977 Topps release but is miscut and considered a sticker.
+Another rare Latin American card.
+This Mike Schmidt baseball card uses the same design as his 1977 Topps release but is miscut and considered a sticker.

 The last two sales of this card were all the way back in 2018 when a 2 did $85 and a 6 did $675